- Written by Dr.Mehmet Demircioglu

 How should I sleep during the first night?

-During the first night, I prefer patients to sleep on the back with the head elevated about 45 degrees.
+During the first night, sleep on the back with the head elevated about 45 degrees.
 A travel neck pillow can help keep the head stable and reduce accidental turning.

-The first night is often the most awkward because the patient is tired, cautious, and aware of every sensation.
+The first night is often the most awkward because you are tired, cautious, and aware of every sensation.
 Some donor tightness, mild discomfort, and fear of touching the grafts are common.
-That does not mean something is wrong.
+Those sensations are not, by themselves, proof that something is wrong.

 The bed should be prepared before sleep.
 Keep the pillow arrangement simple.
 Avoid soft pillows that allow the head to sink and roll.
 Avoid sleeping face down or pressing the recipient area into the pillow.